A Non-Exhaustive List: 103 Symptoms Women May Experience in Peri/Menopause

-Perimenopause is a transformative period leading up to menopause, marked by significant hormonal shifts that can result in a wide range of symptoms.
-While some symptoms are well-documented through clinical research, others have been identified through patient reports and observational data.
+Perimenopause is a powerful transitional stage leading up to menopause, driven by hormonal changes that can affect every part of a woman’s body and life.
+Some symptoms are supported by clinical research, while others have emerged through real-world reports and observational data.

 Hot Flashes – Sudden and intense increases in body temperature due to hormonal fluctuations.